dotnet/training-tutorials/content/asp.net/getting-started/data.md

 ## Displaying Data in A View

-Now add a new controller called `ViewErrorsController` to your project in the `Controllers` folder and add a constructor that accepts an instance of our `ErrorContext` as well as the corresponding backing field.
+Now add a new controller called `ViewErrorsController` to your project in the `Controllers` folder and add a constructor that accepts an instance of your `ErrorContext` as well as the corresponding backing field.

 ```c#
 private readonly ErrorContext _context;